Delphi: Delphi and the Delphic region

 Today Delphi is a municipality of Greece as well as a modern town adjacent to the ancient precinct.
 The modern town was created after removing buildings from the sacred precinct so that the latter could be excavated.
-The two Delphis, old and new, are located on Greek National Road 48 between Amfissa in the west and Livadeia, capital of Voiotia, in the east.
+The two Delphis, old and new, are located on Greek National Road 48 between Amfissa in the west and Livadeia, capital of Boeotia, in the east.
 The road follows the northern slope of a pass between Mount Parnassus on the north and the mountains of the Desfina Peninsula on the south.
 The pass is of the river Pleistos, running from east to west, forming a natural boundary across the north of the Desfina Peninsula, and providing an easy route across it.

 On the west side the valley joins the north–south valley between Amfissa and Itea.

 On the north side of the valley junction a spur of Parnassus looming over the valley made narrower by it is the site of ancient Krisa, which once was the ruling power of the entire valley system.
 Both Amphissa and Krissa are mentioned in the Iliad's Catalogue of Ships.
 It was a Mycenaean stronghold.
 Archaeological dates of the valley go back to the Early Helladic.
 Krisa itself is Middle Helladic.
 These early dates are comparable to the earliest dates at Delphi, suggesting Delphi was appropriated and transformed by Phocians from ancient Krisa.
 It is believed that the ruins of Kirra, now part of the port of Itea, were the port of Krisa of the same name.